andrewKOwong/mixedconclusions/content/blog/clps/index.md

 ### Representing the Survey Variables: `SurveyVar` Class
 - loading the JSON file.
 - PROBCNTP is a special case

+### The UI elements
+    - sidebar
+    - widgets
+        - how do they work
+        - format funcs
+        - return values

 ### Data Transformation Pipeline
 - various transformations